Climate communication: Health

-Importance of Storytelling
+Importance of storytelling

 Framing climate change information as a story has been shown to be an effective form of communication.
 In a 2019 study, climate change narratives structured as stories were better at inspiring pro-environmental behavior.
 The researchers propose that these climate stories spark action by allowing each experimental subject to process the information experientially, increasing their affective engagement and leading to emotional arousal.
 Stories with negative endings, for example, influenced cardiac activity, increasing inter-beat (RR) intervals.
 The story signalled the brain to be alert and take action against the threat of climate change.

-A similar study has shown that sharing personal stories about experiences with climate change can convince climate skeptics.
+A similar study has shown that sharing personal stories about experiences with climate change can convince climate change deniers.
 Hearing about how climate change has influenced someone's life elicits emotions like worry and compassion, which can shift beliefs about climate change.

 Media coverage

 The effect of mass media and journalism on the public's attitudes towards climate change has been a significant part of communications studies.
 In particular, scholars have looked at how the media's tendency to cover climate change in different cultural contexts, with different audiences or political positions (for example Fox News's dismissive coverage of climate change news), and the tendency of newsrooms to cover climate change as an issue of uncertainty or debate, in order to give a sense of balance.